 If there is no will or the estate consists of multiple assets of different kinds, there will be additional costs that could range significantly, depending on the nature and extent of the estate, and how it is dealt with.
 We can give you a more accurate estimate, once we have more information.

 If any additional copies of the grant of probate are required, they will cost £1.50 (one per asset usually).

 Dealing with the sale or transfer of any property in the estate is not included.

-On average, estates that fall within this range are dealt with within six to nine months.
+On average, estates that fall within this range are dealt with within 12 to 14 months.
 Typically, obtaining the grant of probate following receipt of initial instructions takes eight to 12 weeks.
 Collecting assets then follows, which can take between two and three weeks.
 Once this has been done, we can distribute the assets, which normally takes two to three weeks.

 The above time estimates are based on the assumption that documentation sent is processed by the recipient within a timely manner.
 You can read more about HM Courts & Tribunals statements on delays and stops on the Law Society’s blog.

 Updated: 21st October 2021